httpwg/wg-materials/ietf90/minutes.md

 Mark: Need to think about discovery

-(?1): User agent may be associated with more than one proxy.
+Emile Stephan: User agent may be associated with more than one proxy.
 Need to get implementation experience from Google about SPDY proxies

 (?2): May want do make a distinction of which proxy to use on a per-URI basis.
 May want to take on Proxy.pac in the future.
 Can the proxy advertise